More Accurate Testing for Lyme Disease on the Horizon

 Cross referencing the patient's test with known data on the DNA and RNA sequences of diseases will reveal the existence of Lyme disease and its co-infections and more effectively aid with the developing of a treatment plan.

 Western blot and Elisa testing can be unreliable and most physicians lack the clinical experience and are inadequately trained to properly diagnose and treat patients with chronic Lyme disease.
 However, this new genomic testing brings a better way to diagnose and treat Lyme disease and provides hard quantified data that will aid in targeted treatments, tracking improvement, and spreading awareness of chronic Lyme disease.
-After more than a decade of work it is our goal at Envita to bring our patients the best medical treatment possible, and we are working hard to validate this new testing process because we believe that genomic testing is the future of personalized medicine and offers hope for those suffering from chronic Lyme disease.
-At Envita we want to improve the lives of all our patients and bringing them back to full vitality, please contact us at envita.com or call us at 1-866-830-4576 with any further questions, we are here to help and would be happy to do so.
+At Envita we want to improve the lives of all our patients and bring them back to full vitality, please contact us at envita.com or call us at 1-866-830-4576 with any further questions, we are here to help and would be happy to do so.